aftersomemath/aftersomemath.github.io/_pages/about.md

   #  <p>123 your address street</p>
   #  <p>Your City, State 12345</p>

-news: true
+news: false
 social: true
 ---

-My research interests are in provably robust navigation of autonomous systems.
-In particular, I am interested in how a robots perception of the world is influenced during a manuever.
-By coupling this information with expected control system performance I am interested in providing quantifiable estimates of the chances of success or failure of a manuever through a cluttered environment.

-Small autonomous sytems, particularly flying ones, will have significant impact on the world.
-However, there is a significant deficit in the ability to control such systems in a robust and useful manner due to inadequacies of onboard perception.
-Solving this problem is critical to making aerial systems useful in everyday life.
+Fast and small robots, particularly flying ones, have numerous applications.
+However, the state-of-the-art achieves limited robustness and agility when restricted to onboard sensing.
+To solve this, my research seeks bioinspired perception algorithms that can be analyzed with control theory.

+I work with the <a href="https://prg.cs.umd.edu/">Perception and Robotics Group</a> and am advised by <a href="https://scholar.google.com/citations?user=7QmEsOwAAAAJ">Prof. Yiannis Aloimonos</a> and <a href="https://scholar.google.com/citations?hl=en&user=0gEOJSEAAAAJ">Dr. Cornelia Fermüller</a>.

+Currently, I am particularly interested in:
+* Control using minimal egomotion representations
+* Non-metric representations of environment
+* Optical illusions that can be used to trick computer vision
+* Early neural mechanisms responsible for perception
+* State estimation utilizing specialized motion

-Prior to beginning my studies with UMD I studied electrical engineering at the University of Pittsburgh and later worked as a software engineer at <a href="https://carnegierobotics.com/">Carnegie Robotics LLC</a>.
+Prior to graduate school, I studied electrical engineering at the University of Pittsburgh.
+There, I led an <a href="http://pittras.org/projects/IARC/">award winning aerial robotics team<a/>.
+After graduating, I worked as an engineer for <a href="https://carnegierobotics.com/">Carnegie Robotics LLC</a>.
+These experiences made me passionate about developing robust perception for robots participating in everyday life.

-I was a founder and leader of Pitt's <a href="http://www.aerialroboticscompetition.org">International Aerial Robotics Competition</a> team from 2016 till 2018.
-The team was the top performer of Mission 7 at the American Venue two years in row.
-Both years, the team received the Best System Design award and in 2018, <a href="http://pittras.org/assets/misc/iarc-technical-paper-2018.pdf">Best Technical Paper</a>.
-Check out <a href="/projects/iarc-mission-7/">this page</a> for photos and videos.

-An overview of my work (particularly making drones hit moving targets) can be found on the <a href="/projects/">projects</a> page.
-Additionally, some of the projects were the subject of <a href="/publications/">papers or presentations</a>.
+In response to COVID-19, I am working with <a href="https://ece.umd.edu/clark/faculty/366/Gilmer-L-Blankenship">Prof. Gilmer Blankenship</a> on a creative revision of <a href="https://ece.umd.edu/course-schedule/course/ENEE408I">ENEE408I: Autonomous Control of Interacting Robots</a> for Fall 2020.

-Feel free to contact me through <a href="mailto:levi.burner@pitt.edu">email</a>.
+The best way to contact me is through <a href="mailto:lburner@umd.edu">email</a>.
+I enjoy answering questions!

-### Featured Video
+### Latest Video

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/0w_acYpwZiE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>